Try EDA#

 Access the UI

-target will output something similar to the following:[*]─[demo-vm]─[~/eda/playground] └──> make start-ui-port-forward --> Exposing the UI to the host across the kind container boundary --> The UI can be accessed using https://10.10.1.1:9443
+output you will find the URL to access the UI.--> Exposing the UI to the host across the kind container boundary --> The UI can be accessed using https://10.10.1.1:9443 #(1)! --> Started background port forward with process id: 897027 --> INFO: EDA is launched

 Now that you completed the installation, you can either read more on the installation details, or continue with creating your first unit of automation with EDA.